MAY 20 - BIRTHS

 William Hewlett

-William (Redington) Hewlett was an American electrical engineer who co-founded the Hewlett-Packard Company, a leading manufacturer computers, computer printers, and analytic and measuring equipment.
+William Redington Hewlett was an American electrical engineer who co-founded the Hewlett-Packard Company, a leading manufacturer computers, computer printers, and analytic and measuring equipment.
 In 1939, he formed a partnership known as Hewlett-Packard Company with David Packard, a friend and Stanford classmate.
 (The order of their names was determined by a coin toss.)
 HP's first product was an audio oscillator based on a design developed by Hewlett when he was in graduate school.
 Eight were sold to Walt Disney for Fantasia.
 Lesser-known early products were: bowling alley foul-line indicator, automatic urinal flusher, weight-loss shock machine.
-The company's first "plant" was a small garage in Palo Alto, with $538 initial capital.
+The company began with $538 intial capital, and its first production facility was a small garage in Palo Alto.

 Lydia Cabrera